MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/o365-data-locations.md

 Microsoft does not disclose the exact addresses of its data centers.
 We established this policy to help secure our data center facilities.

-### Does the location of your customer data have a direct impact on your end users&#39; experience?
+### Does the location of your customer data have a direct impact on your end users' experience?

-The performance of Office 365 is not simply proportional to a user&#39;s distance to data center locations.
-Microsoft&#39;s continued investments in its global cloud network, global cloud infrastructure, and the Office 365 services architecture help provide users with a singular, consistent experience independent of where customer data is stored at rest.
+The performance of Office 365 is not simply proportional to a user's distance to data center locations.
+Microsoft's continued investments in its global cloud network, global cloud infrastructure, and the Office 365 services architecture help provide users with a singular, consistent experience independent of where customer data is stored at rest.
 If your users are experiencing performance issues, you should troubleshoot those in depth.
 Microsoft has published guidance for Office 365 customers to plan for and optimize end-user performance on the [Office Support web site](https://go.microsoft.com/fwlink/p/?linkid=862645).

 ### How does Microsoft help me comply with my national, regional, and industry-specific regulations?

-To help you comply with national, regional, and industry-specific requirements governing the collection and use of individuals&#39; data, Office 365 offers the most comprehensive set of compliance offerings of any global cloud productivity provider.
+To help you comply with national, regional, and industry-specific requirements governing the collection and use of individuals' data, Office 365 offers the most comprehensive set of compliance offerings of any global cloud productivity provider.
 Please review [our compliance offerings](https://go.microsoft.com/fwlink/p/?linkid=864391) and more details in the [Office 365 Compliance](https://go.microsoft.com/fwlink/p/?linkid=862317) section on the Microsoft Trust Center.
 Also, certain Office 365 plans offer further compliance solutions to help you manage your data, comply with legal and regulatory requirements, and monitor actions taken on your data.

 ### Who can access your data and according to what rules?